-The largest employers in the county are Norrbotten county council, with almost 7,500 employees, followed by the municipalities of Luleå, Piteå and Boden.
-The largest private employer is LKAB.
-SSAB is of the world's leading manufacturers of steel.
+The county's biggest employer is Region Norrbotten with almost 7,500 employees, followed by Luleå, Piteå and Boden municipalities.
+The biggest private employer is LKAB, a mining company.
+SSAB is one of the world's leading steel manufacturers.

 The establishment of a large international company's computer centre in Luleå has supplemented the business sector in the county.
 The computer centre has gained global interest, and has opened up opportunities for more investments in the county.
 The willingness to invest in existing companies is great.
 The mining companies are investing billions in several places in the county.